-How Much You Pay for a Covered Prescription Drug Retail Pharmacy (up to a 90-day supply) Retail, 31 days Retail, 90 days Generic If filled at CVS : No Copay for Generics on SilverScript Formulary If filled at CVS : No Copay for Generics on SilverScript Formulary No Copay for Generics on SilverScript Formulary Preferred Formulary 20% (\$15 minimum) 20% (\$45 minimum) 20% (\$30 minimum) Non-Preferred Formulary 20% (\$30 minimum) 20% (\$90 minimum) 20% (\$60 minimum)
+How Much You Pay for a Covered Prescription Drug Retail Pharmacy (up to a 90-day supply) Retail, 31 days Retail, 90 days Generic If filled at CVS: No Copay for Generics on SilverScript Formulary If filled at CVS : No Copay for Generics on SilverScript Formulary No Copay for Generics on SilverScript Formulary Preferred Formulary 20% (\$15 minimum) 20% (\$45 minimum) 20% (\$30 minimum) Non-Preferred Formulary 20% (\$30 minimum) 20% (\$90 minimum) 20% (\$60 minimum)

 The co-payment levels above refer only to that phase in any calendar year when total drug expenditure is not yet in the "catastrophic phase" as defined by the Medicare Part D program.
-The "catastrophic phase" is determined by calculations on behalf of each individual and is currently no more than \$10,000 per year.
-Those who attain the catastrophic level in any year will be pay a reduced co-pay of 5% for the balance of the year.
+The "catastrophic phase" is determined by calculations on behalf of each individual and is currently no more than \$8,000 per year.
+Those who attain the catastrophic level in any year will have a zero-dollar copay.